lovelysystems/lovely-editor/README.md

 # LovelyEditor

-LovelyEditor is a React component to provide a variety of editors to add to your app.
-It also gives you the opportunity to create your own editor and add it to the component.
-As a result the edited content will come in the shape of HTML-code to be added to your page.
-Each editor will create an independent result and therefore can be used on its own.
+LovelyEditor is a React component to provide a variety of editors to be added to your app.
+It also gives you the opportunity to create your own editor and add it to the LovelyEditor-component.
+As a result the edited content will come in the shape of HTML markup to be added to your page.
+Each editor will create an isolated HTML markup of its part.

 ![Example App](./assets/example_app.gif)